Skip to main content

 1. 1

 Complete 90 hours of NMREC-approved pre-license education.
-Choose a New Mexico school approved by the New Mexico Real Estate Commission (NMREC).
-Many schools offer self-paced online options.
+Choose a school approved by the New Mexico Real Estate Commission; self-paced online courses are common.

 2. 2